 Subscribe for full access to premium deep-dive posts, archives, comments and first access to a weekly podcast with thoughtful guests from a wide range of domains.

 What you will find:

-premium deep-dive explorations of subjects like echoes of ancient Rome in Italian genetics today, Romani genetics and survival against the odds, Indian genetics, as well as a long-term project delving into the mysteries of steppe conquerors and civilizations especially as told through our genes today.
+premium deep-dive explorations of subjects like echoes of ancient Rome in Italian genetics today, Romani genetics and survival against the odds, Indian genetics, and a long-term project delving into the mysteries of steppe conquerors and civilizations, especially as told through our genes today.
 These (and their discussion threads) will appear only behind the paywall.